PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 Test cases covered.

 1. Checks if user is able to login using valid credentials.
+2. After successful login is valid login success message displayed.

 Test cases not covered.

 1. If invalid login credentials are provided, user is not able to login.
 2. If invalid login credentials are provided, is correct error message displayed.
-3. After successful login is valid login success message displayed.

 Test Case:  Logout from account
 -----------------------------------------------------------------------------
 Test cases covered.

-1. After successful logout is valid logout success message displayed
+1. Checks if user after logout.

 Test cases not covered.

+1. After successful logout is valid logout success message displayed.
-1. Checks if user after logout, user session is no longer present.
+2. User session is no longer present.

 Test Case: Perform a search on home page from a pool of key words given below
 -----------------------------------------------------------------------------
 Test cases covered.

 1. Test suite cover 5 test cases with each test searching for these terms: tv, socks, dvd, toys, iPhone and respectively

-Test cases covered.

-1. If items are not displayed and instead category or department choices are displayed, example for special cases like toys
+2. If items are not displayed and instead category or department choices are displayed, example for special cases like toys

+Test cases not covered.

+1. For invalid search, no results are displayed

 Test Case: Identify an item from the result set that you can add to cart
 ----------------------------------------------------------------------------